Lalla Zaynab: Character and appearance

-Léon Lehuraux a méhariste officer and writer describes Zaynab, whom he met in 1902, as a woman who governs with incomparable authority.
-Isabelle Eberhardt who had travelled to the zawiya befriended Zaynab, she described her as a woman of great simplicity.
-About Zaynab's physical appearance she reported:
+Léon Lehuraux, a méhariste officer and writer, describes Zaynab (whom he met in 1902) as a woman who governs with incomparable authority.
+Isabelle Eberhardt, who had travelled to the zawiya and befriended Zaynab, described her as a woman of great simplicity.
+Regarding Zaynab's physical appearance she reported:

-Paul Eudel who met her some time after she succeeded her father at the head of the zawiya describes her physical appearance the following way:
+Paul Eudel, who met her some time after she succeeded her father at the head of the zawiya, described her physical appearance as follows: